-New freshmen and transfer students are admitted directly to the School of Education with a “pre” classification of some sort—Pre-Elementary, Pre-Secondary, Pre-Kinesiology, etc. This classification indicates that a student is interested in a particular program offered by the School of Education, but hasn't completed the eligibility requirements for admission into the professional part of the undergraduate program.
+New freshmen and transfer students are admitted directly to the School of Education with a “pre” classification of some sort—Pre-Elementary, Pre-Kinesiology, etc. This classification indicates that a student is interested in a particular program offered by the School of Education, but hasn't completed the eligibility requirements for admission into the professional part of the undergraduate program.
 Students interested in Elementary Education receive the pre-professional classification of PRE.

 It is strongly recommended that students interested in a School of Education program meet with an academic advisor in Education Academic Services (EAS), 139 Education Building, 1000 Bascom Mall, 608-262-1651.

 Structure of the Elementary Education Program

 The Elementary Education program has recently been restructured by the area faculty.
 Four new undergraduate certification options are now offered at two licensing levels—Early Childhood (approximately preschool through grade 3) and Middle Childhood through Early Adolescence (approximately grades 1-8).
 The specific program options include the following:

 - Early Childhood/English as a Second Language Certification (EC/ESL)

 - Middle Childhood through Early Adolescence/Special Education Dual Major (MC–EA/Special Education)

 - Middle Childhood through Early Adolescence/English as a Second Language (MC–EA/ESL)